petros-d/docs/docs/deferrable-operators.md

 This section contains information and example import statements for all Deferrable Operators available exclusively on Astronomer Runtime.

-> **Note:** When Operators in the `astronomer-operator-wrappers` in environments that don't run on Astronomer Runtime, the package falls back to using the open source, non-deferrable versions of each Operator.
+> **Note:** When you use Deferrable Operators in the `astronomer-operator-wrappers` package outside of a Runtime environment, the package falls back to using the open source, non-deferrable versions of each Operator.

 ### Databricks Operators